taijitu-cosmo/Relaxation-Driven-Cyclic-Cosmology-RDCC-Framework/README.md

 **Author:** Michael Lehmann
 **Goal:** Make the complete RDCC framework openly accessible to the scientific community, AIs and search engines.

-If you have questions or would like to collaborate: simply open an Issue or contact me.
+If you have questions or would like to collaborate: simply open an Issue or contact me @mi.lehmann@gmx.de